 The limited liability company can be described as the successor of the private limited liability company (Société Privée à Responsabilitée Limitée / Besloten Vennootschap met Beperkte Aansprakelijkheid).
 The legislator's intention is to make this company the default company type.
 In order to make this possible, the legislator conceived a very flexible company, suitable for both small and large companies.
 This flexibility lies in the fact that most of the legal provisions organizing the limited liability company are now supplementary provisions, allowing shareholders to work out tailor made solutions.
-For more details about the main features of this company type, click here.

 C. The cooperative company (Société cooperative / Coöperatieve vennootschap)

 Under the Belgian Companies Code, the cooperative company was often chosen because of the flexibility the cooperative company offers in respect of the entry and withdrawal of shareholders.
 The legislator wanted to restore the cooperative company’s primary function, that of running a business on the basis of the cooperative ideal.
 Under the BCAC, the form of a cooperative company is therefore only available for companies wishing to act and grow in accordance with cooperative standards.
-For more details about the main features of this company type, click here.

 Former cooperative companies which do not meet this test will have to opt for another corporate form, most likely that of a limited liability company (Société à responsabilité limitée / Besloten vennootschap) as this company form offers a comparable mechanism concerning the entry and withdrawal of shareholders.